luca-s/mpi-master-slave/README.md

 Output:
 ```
+I am  lucasca-desktop rank 0 (total 4)
 I am  lucasca-desktop rank 2 (total 4)
+I am  lucasca-desktop rank 3 (total 4)
 I am  lucasca-desktop rank 1 (total 4)
-I am  lucasca-desktop rank 0 (total 4)
-Slave 2 ready to do some more work
+Slave 2 is going to do some more work
-  Slave lucasca-desktop rank 2 executing "Do this" and "are the details"
+  Slave lucasca-desktop rank 2 executing "Do this" with "task details"
-I am  lucasca-desktop rank 3 (total 4)
-Slave 1 ready to do some more work
+Slave 1 is going to do some more work
+Slave 3 is going to do some more work
-Slave 2 finished is task and says I completed my task
+Slave 2 finished is task and says "I completed my task"
+  Slave lucasca-desktop rank 3 executing "Do this" with "task details"
-  Slave lucasca-desktop rank 1 executing "Do this" and "are the details"
+  Slave lucasca-desktop rank 1 executing "Do this" with "task details"
-Slave 2 ready to do some more work
+Slave 2 is going to do some more work
+Slave 3 finished is task and says "I completed my task"
+  Slave lucasca-desktop rank 2 executing "Do this" with "task details"
-Slave 3 ready to do some more work
+Slave 3 is going to do some more work
+Slave 1 finished is task and says "I completed my task"
-  Slave lucasca-desktop rank 2 executing "Do this" and "are the details"
+  Slave lucasca-desktop rank 3 executing "Do this" with "task details"
-  Slave lucasca-desktop rank 3 executing "Do this" and "are the details"
+  Slave lucasca-desktop rank 1 executing "Do this" with "task details"
+Slave 1 is going to do some more work
-Slave 1 finished is task and says I completed my task
+Slave 2 finished is task and says "I completed my task"
-Slave 3 finished is task and says I completed my task
+Slave 3 finished is task and says "I completed my task"
-Slave 1 ready to do some more work
+Slave 2 is going to do some more work
-Slave 3 ready to do some more work
+Slave 3 is going to do some more work
-Slave 2 finished is task and says I completed my task
-  Slave lucasca-desktop rank 1 executing "Do this" and "are the details"
+  Slave lucasca-desktop rank 3 executing "Do this" with "task details"
-  Slave lucasca-desktop rank 3 executing "Do this" and "are the details"
+  Slave lucasca-desktop rank 2 executing "Do this" with "task details"
-Slave 2 ready to do some more work
+Slave 1 finished is task and says "I completed my task"

+[...]
 ```

 ## Debugging

-We open a xterm terminal for each mpi process so that we can debug each process independently on its terminal
+We'll open a xterm terminal for each mpi process so that we can debug each process independently:

 ```
 mpiexec -n 4 xterm -e "python example1.py ; bash"